classmodel/modelgui/README.md

 ### Obtaining the CLASS software

-CLASS can be downloaded as precompiled binaries for [Windows and OS X](https://github.com/classmodel/modelgui/releases)
+CLASS can be downloaded as precompiled binaries for [Windows and OS X](https://github.com/classmodel/modelgui/releases).

 For information on compiling CLASS on Linux / OS X, see the notes below.

+### Note for OS X users

+On recent versions of OS X, opening CLASS for the first time will result in a warning: *"CLASS can’t be opened because it is from an unidentified developer"*.
+To circumvent this problem, right click the application and select "open" and again "open" in the dialog instead of double clicking the application.
+This step is only needed once.

 ### Bugs